AamirAkhtar86/FPGA-Training-with-ZEDBoard/README.md

-# FPGA-Training-with-ZEDBoard
+# FPGA Training with ZEDBoard
-FPGA Training tutorials and materials with ZEDBoard
+This repository contains all the FPGA training tutorials and materials.
+All the projects were done with ZEDBoard hardware.